BSC-ES/providentia/.gitlab/issue_templates/Bug.md

 ## Machine

-(Tell us in which machine you are running Providentia (mn5, nord3v2, etc.))
+(Tell us in which machine you are running Providentia (mn5, nord4, local, etc.))

 ## Error logs